liningtonlab/MultiplexMS/README.md

 # MultiplexMS - Companion tool
 This repository contains the source code of the MultiplexMS - Companion tool. <br>
-The compiled versions (for Win and MacOS) of the tool can be found in the [Releases](https://github.com/liningtonlab/MultiplexMS/releases) section on the right-hand side.
+The compiled versions (for Windows and MacOS) of the tool can be found in the [Releases](https://github.com/liningtonlab/MultiplexMS/releases) section on the right-hand side.

 ## How to use the tool

+After downloading the right version for your OS, just open the standalone tool.
+It might take a moment to start (~10-15 s).

 A detailed instruction on how to perform the MultiplexMS workflow can be found [here](https://liningtonlab.github.io/MultiplexMS_documentation/).